thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

    | 4001  | HTTP         |  Data Cache Debugging         |

-   {% include note.html content="Nodes purchased from Azure must be reachable to each other so that they can communicate and form a distributed environment.
-ThoughtSpot requires that these ports be accessible between nodes within a cluster.
-Use your discretion about whether to restrict public access or not for all nodes and all ports." %}
+   {% include note.html content="ThoughtSpot requires that nodes purchased from

-    Refer to [network policies]({{ site.baseurl }}/appliance/firewall-ports.html) for more information.
+Azure must be reachable to each other so that they can communicate and form a distributed environment.
+ThoughtSpot only requires that those ports be accessible between nodes within a cluster.
+Use your discretion about whether to restrict public access or not for all nodes/all ports" %}

-4. Configure `auto shutdown`, `monitoring`, `guest OS diagnostics`, and any other settings to your preference.
-If you have no preference, you can leave them on their default settings.
+4. Leave other configurations such as `auto shutdown` and `monitoring` on their default settings.

    ![]({{ site.baseurl }}/images/azure_network_settings.png "Configure network settings and other options")